2001 World Snooker Championship

-The 2001 World Snooker Championship (officially the 2001 Embassy World Snooker Championship) was a professional snooker tournament that took place from 21 April to 7 May 2001 at the Crucible Theatre in Sheffield, England, the 24th consecutive year that the World Snooker Championship was staged at the venue.
-Sponsored by cigarette manufacturer Embassy, the tournament was the eighth and final ranking event of the 2000–01 season.
-The winner received £250,000.
+The 2001 World Snooker Championship (officially the 2001 Embassy World Snooker Championship) was a professional snooker tournament that took place from 21 April to 7 May 2001 at the Crucible Theatre in Sheffield, England.
+It was the 25th consecutive year that the World Snooker Championship was staged at the venue.
+Sponsored by cigarette brand Embassy, the tournament was the eighth and final ranking event of the 2000–01 season.
+The winner received £250,000 from a total prize pool of £1,532,000.

 The top 16 players from the snooker world rankings were seeded through to the main stage at the Crucible.
-They were joined by the 16 successful players from the qualifying rounds, which took place from 20 February to 4 March at the Newport Centre in Newport, Wales.

-Mark Williams was the defending champion, having defeated Matthew Stevens 1816 in the final of the 2000 World Championship to win his first world title.
-He lost the of his second-round match against Joe Swail, becoming the 10th player to experience the so-called Crucible curse, referring to the fact that no first-time champion had retained the title since the tournament moved to the Crucible in 1977.
-Ronnie O'Sullivan defeated John Higgins 1814 in the final to claim his maiden world title.
+They were joined by the 16 winning players from qualifying rounds, which took place from 20 February to 4 March at the Newport Centre in Newport, Wales.
+Mark Williams was the defending champion, having defeated Matthew Stevens 18–16 in the final of the 2000 World Snooker Championship.
+He lost in a in his second-round match against Joe Swail, becoming the 10th player to experience the so-called Crucible curse, referring to the fact that no first-time champion had retained the title since the tournament moved to the Crucible in 1977.
+Ronnie O'Sullivan defeated John Higgins 18–14 in the final to claim his maiden world title.
 The main stage of the tournament produced 53 century breaks, of which the highest was a 140 compiled by Swail.